codemismatch/rubylearning/content/pages/tutorials/ruby-open-classes.md

 puts 3.squared   #=&gt; 9
 </code></pre>

-This pattern explains why built-in methods like `2.times { ... }` work—the core `Integer` class defines them.
+This pattern explains why built-in methods like `2.times { ... }` work--the core `Integer` class defines them.
 Any method you add becomes available to every object of that class.

 ### Use responsibly

 - Patches are global.
 Overriding a common method (e.g., `String#length`) affects all code, including gems.
 - Prefer refinements or wrapper modules when shipping libraries to avoid collisions.
-- Clearly document custom patches so teammates aren’t surprised.
+- Clearly document custom patches so teammates aren't surprised.

 ### Practice checklist